cncf/devstats.archive/ARCHITECTURE.md

 - There is an already implemented version in Go, please see usage here [USAGE](https://github.com/cncf/devstats/blob/master/USAGE.md)
 - Dashboards can be displayed here [link](https://k8s.devstats.cncf.io/?orgId=1)

+4) Project also uses `git` to store local copy of all projects repositories to allow file related analysis (like list of files changed in a given commit, file sizes etc.).
+- All projects repositories are cloned into local directory
+- All projects repositories are updated every hour using `git` (part of standard cron workflow).
+- For all commits retrieved from GitHub archives we are storing list of modified (modified, added, deleted) files and their size (at the commit time).
+- This allows file name analsysis, assigning given files from repositories to repository groups (file level granularity) and file size analysis (for example file size growth in time).

 # Architecture

 We're getting all possible GitHub data for all objects, and all objects historical state as well (not discarding any data).
 We are also keeping copy of all git repositories used in all projects and update it every hour: